TitanChariotsBB/COMP-448-Final-Project/README.md

 ### Important Note!

 This app will **only** work on the *Grove City College network*, as it relies on Professor Johnson's pastebin server and API.
-(The app could be refactored to use some other pastebin API fairly easily.)
+(The app could be refactored to use some other pastebin site fairly easily.)

 ## Screenshot